Corey Seager Preview, Player Props: Rangers vs. Astros

 Corey Seager At The Plate

+- Seager has 130 hits and an OBP of .403, both of which are tops among Texas hitters this season.

-- Among qualifying batters in MLB action, he ranks second in batting average, fifth in on-base percentage, and first in slugging.
+- Among the qualified batters in MLB play, his batting average ranks second, his on-base percentage ranks fifth, and he is second in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.